Round | ||||

 Andy Ayres Damn, that was fast!
 Dago's second answer and Vincensiu's is the correct translation!
 Dago got there about 5 seconds before though.
 My round bringing the drama and photo finish once again!

 Anna Robbins Congratulations, Dago!
-But didn't you say you had an evil round planned? :o Brace yourselves, everyone!!
+But didn't you say you had an evil round planned?
+Brace yourselves, everyone!!

 Dago Lesmes Suagua Change it for a ChocQuibTown (Colombian music group) poster and it's an accurate picture, hahahaha.